\\\ Winter Dog Care

-Increasing your dogs food during very colder months is a good idea to help them increase body fat to keep them warm – but this needs to be decreased as soon as the weather changes to compensate any overfeeding.
+Increasing your dog’s food during very colder months is a good idea to help them increase body fat to keep them warm – but this needs to be decreased as soon as the weather changes to compensate for any overfeeding.
 You can always check the weight of your dog at the free weigh-ins that most good veterinary practices operate, particularly if your dog is large and you cannot pick your dog up to pop on the scales at home.

-If your dog is shivering and you cannot can get your pet warm, they are whimpering and slow in movement, contact the vet immediately as they may be suffering from mild hypothermia.
+If your dog is shivering and you cannot get your pet warm, they are whimpering and slow in movement, cont.act the vet immediately as they may be suffering from mild hypothermia.